 Guillermo Castilleja leads and oversees strategy for the Gordon and Betty Moore Foundation’s Environmental Conservation Program, which seeks to protect critical ecosystems and balance long-term conservation with sustainable use.
 The program includes an interlinked trio of market-based approaches to conservation (the Conservation and Financial Markets Initiative, Forests and Agricultural Markets Initiative, and Oceans and Seafood Markets Initiative) as well as the Andes-Amazon, Marine Conservation and Wild Salmon Ecosystems initiatives.

-Before joining the foundation in 2010, Guillermo was the executive director for conservation for World Wildlife Fund-International.
-He oversaw and coordinated its global conservation efforts, leading the development of global priorities for the network, overseeing implementation of its activities and monitoring progress.
-Prior to that, Guillermo was the organization’s vice president for Latin America and the Caribbean.
-For six years he was the representative for World Wildlife Fund in Mexico, where he led the development of one of the largest field programs in the organization’s network.
-He also worked for the World Bank and the National Wildlife Federation.
+Before joining the foundation in 2010, Guillermo worked for World Wildlife Fund-International (WWF), most recently as executive director for conservation.
+In that capacity, he directed and coordinated its global conservation efforts, leading the development of global priorities for the network, overseeing implementation of its activities and monitoring progress.
+He has also worked for the World Bank and the National Wildlife Federation.